Home

 linesRDD = sc.textFile("hdfs://...")

-# from RDD of lines create RDD of lists of words
+# Transform lines into lists of words

-wordsRDD = linesRDD.flatMap(lambda line: line.split(" ")
+wordsRDD = linesRDD.flatMap(lambda line: line.split(" "))

-wordCountRDD= wordsRDD.map(lambda word: (word, 1))
+wordCountRDD = wordsRDD.map(lambda word: (word, 1))

 resultRDD = wordCountRDD.reduceByKey(lambda a, b: a + b)

-# write it back to HDFS
+# Save results back to HDFS

 resultRDD.saveAsTextFile("hdfs://...")